Coast to Country Conference

 AI essentials for small practices and sole practitioners

 This session provides an introduction to Generative AI (GenAI) and its applications for small businesses, sole practitioners, and legal professionals.
-Learn about the essential AI tools available to support your practice, including in back-office tasks and business strategy, and hear from practitioners about how they are using AI to enhance productivity and streamline workflows.
+Learn about the AI tools available to support your practice, including in back-office tasks and business strategy, and hear from practitioners about how they are using AI to enhance productivity and streamline workflows.
 This session will empower you with the confidence to explore how AI can support your legal practice, and an understanding of how the profession is approaching the implementation of this ground-breaking technology.
+Bring your laptop and sign up to a large language model (e.g. ChatGPT or Gemini) for some hands on experience with AI.

 ☑️ 1.0 CPD point, Practice Management